ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 - **Ezekiel Adebayo Ogundepo** from Nigeria, worked on the [bulkreadr](https://docs.ropensci.org/naijR/) package, which is a package designed to optimize the process of importing and processing large datasets, providing compatibility with several file formats from a range of statistical software and spreadsheets.
 Ezekiel worked on enhanced functions functionality and launched the [official website of the package](https://gbganalyst.github.io/bulkreadr/news/index.html).
 His mentor was [Francisco Cardozo](/author/francisco-cardozo/) from Colombia.

-- **Liz Hare** from the US, worked as reviewer on the software peer review of the [emodnet.wfs](https://github.com/ropensci/software-review/issues/653) package, provide helpers to access EMODnet Web Feature Service data through R.  Her mentor was [François Michonneau](/author/françois-michonneau/) from France.
+- **Liz Hare** from the US, worked as reviewer on the software peer review of the [emodnet.wfs](https://github.com/ropensci/software-review/issues/653) package, that provides helpers to access EMODnet Web Feature Service data through R.  Her mentor was [François Michonneau](/author/françois-michonneau/) from France.

 - **Sehrish Kanwal**, from Australia, worked to improve the [RNAsum R package](https://github.com/umccr/RNAsum), an RNA-seq reporting workflow designed to post-process, summarise, and visualize outputs.
 Sehrish worked on the package and a paper about it.
 [The package website](https://umccr.github.io/RNAsum/) present more information on the packages functionalities.
 Her mentor was [Emi Tanaka](/author/emi-tanaka/) from Australia.